Tularemia: Bacteria

 The bacteria can penetrate into the body through damaged skin, mucous membranes, and inhalation.
-Humans are most often infected by tick/deer fly bite or through handling an infected animal.
+Humans are most often infected by a tick/deer fly bite or through handling an infected animal.
 Ingesting infected water, soil, or food can also cause infection.
-Hunters are at a higher risk for this disease because of the potential of inhaling the bacteria during the skinning process.
+Hunters are at a higher risk of this disease because of the potential of inhaling the bacteria during the skinning process.
 It has been contracted from inhaling particles from an infected rabbit ground up in a lawnmower (see below).
 Tularemia is not spread directly from person to person.
 Humans can also be infected through bioterrorism attempts.

 Francisella tularensis can live both within and outside the cells of the animal it infects, meaning it is a facultative intracellular bacterium.
-It primarily infects macrophages, a type of white blood cell, and thus is able to evade the immune system.
+It primarily infects macrophages, a type of white blood cell, and thus can evade the immune system.
 The course of disease involves the spread of the organism to multiple organ systems, including the lungs, liver, spleen, and lymphatic system.
-The course of disease is different depending on the route of exposure.
-Mortality in untreated (before the antibiotic era) patients has been as high as 50% in the pneumoniac and typhoidal forms of the disease, which however account for less than 10% of cases.
+The course of the disease is different depending on the route of exposure.
+Mortality in untreated (before the antibiotic era) patients has been as high as 50% in the pneumonic and typhoidal forms of the disease, which, however, account for less than 10% of cases.

 Spread

 The most common way the disease is spread is via arthropod vectors.
 Ticks involved include Amblyomma, Dermacentor, Haemaphysalis, and Ixodes.
-Rodents, rabbits, and hares often serve as reservoir hosts, but waterborne infection accounts for 5–10% of all tularemia in the United States.
+Rodents, rabbits, and hares often serve as reservoir hosts, but waterborne infection accounts for 5–10% of all tularemia in the United States, including from aquatic animals such as seals.
 Tularemia can also be transmitted by biting flies, particularly the deer fly Chrysops discalis.
 Individual flies can remain infectious for 14 days and ticks for over two years.
 Tularemia may also be spread by direct contact with contaminated animals or material, by ingestion of poorly cooked flesh of infected animals or contaminated water, or by inhalation of contaminated dust.

 Diagnosis

 Pathology

 In lymph node biopsies, the typical histopathologic pattern is characterized by geographic areas of necrosis with neutrophils and necrotizing granulomas.
-The pattern is non specific and similar to other infectious lymphadenopathies.
+The pattern is non-specific and similar to other infectious lymphadenopathies.

-The laboratorial isolation of F. tularensis requires special media such as buffered charcoal yeast extract agar.
+The laboratory isolation of F. tularensis requires special media such as buffered charcoal yeast extract agar.
 It cannot be isolated in the routine culture media because of the need for sulfhydryl group donors (such as cysteine).
-The microbiologist must be informed when tularemia is suspected not only to include the special media for appropriate isolation, but also to ensure that safety precautions are taken to avoid contamination of laboratory personnel.
+The microbiologist must be informed when tularemia is suspected, not only to include the special media for appropriate isolation, but also to ensure that safety precautions are taken to avoid contamination of laboratory personnel.
 Serological tests (detection of antibodies in the serum of the patients) are available and widely used.
 Cross reactivity with Brucella can confuse interpretation of the results, so diagnosis should not rely only on serology.
 Molecular methods such as PCR are available in reference laboratories.